rubenfiszel/master-thesis/src/interpreter.md

 ## Transformer and traversal

-A Traversal is a pass of the compiler that traverse (iterate through) the entire IR and apply an arbitrary function.
+A Traversal is a pass of the compiler that traverses (iterates through) the entire IR and applies an arbitrary function.
 It can either be used to check if the IR is well-formed or to gather some logs and stats about the current state of the IR.
 Since the IR is a "sea-of-nodes", it has to be linearized first by a scheduler as a sequence of nodes.
 Codegen is defined as a traversal.

 A Transformer is a Traversal that not only traverses the IR but also transforms it into a new IR.